awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 + `ASGAverageNetworkIn`
 + `ASGAverageNetworkOut`
 + `ALBRequestCountPerTarget`
-If you specify `ALBRequestCountPerTarget` for the metric, you must specify the `ResourceLabel` parameter with the `PredefinedMetricSpecification`\.
+If you specify `ALBRequestCountPerTarget` for the metric, you must specify the `ResourceLabel` property with the `PredefinedMetricSpecification`\.
 *Required*: Conditional
 *Type*: [TargetTrackingConfiguration](aws-properties-autoscaling-scalingpolicy-targettrackingconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)